lakis006/todo-list/README.md

 ## Installation

 * Clone the repository to your local device
-* Create Database using the .sql script in the resources folder
+* Create Database using the .sql script in the WebContents/resources folder
 * Install Dependencies
 * Run On Server